ChimeHQ/Impact/README.md

 ## Incorporating Impact

-If you want to use the project as part of a crash reporting service (ie accept data from apps you do not write yourself), you are more than welcome.
+If you want to use the project as part of a crash reporting service (i.e. accept data from apps you do not write yourself), you are more than welcome.
 However, you **must** let the maintainers of this project know before you ship.
 If you just want to use Impact for your own app, go for it!
 You don't have to get in touch.
 But, it would be cool :)

 ## Contributing